MechanisM/django-hero/README.md

 *   attribute:: secret :: optional

-    Secret achievement flag.
-Secret achievements should not be revealed untill a user unlocked it.
+    The achievement is visible for a user but does not reveal its title, description, etc untill the user unlocks it.

-*   attribute:: hidden :: optional
+*   attribute:: invisible :: optional

-    Hidden achievement flag.
-Hidden achievements should not be revealed untill a user unlocked it, neither does it shows as a secret achievement in listings.
+    Unvisible achievement.
+Invisible achievements should not be revealed untill a user unlocked it, neither does it shows as a secret achievement in listings.

 *   attribute:: image_locked :: optional